32blogby Studio Mitsu

 AV1 has crossed the threshold from experimental to production-ready.
-With FFmpeg 7.x and later (latest stable as of 2025), the integration between the Vulkan-based filter pipeline and libsvtav1 (Scalable Video Technology for AV1) has matured to the point where the codec is genuinely competitive for commercial video delivery — offering dramatic bitrate savings without proportional quality loss.
+With FFmpeg 8.0 "Huffman" (released August 2025) and the subsequent 8.1 "Hoare" release (March 2026), the integration between the Vulkan-based filter pipeline and libsvtav1 (SVT-AV1 v4.0, released January 2026) has matured to the point where the codec is genuinely competitive for commercial video delivery — offering dramatic bitrate savings without proportional quality loss.

 This article breaks down how SVT-AV1 behaves in modern FFmpeg, explains the internal logic behind each parameter, and provides a production-ready encoding configuration.